quicwg/base-drafts/draft-ietf-quic-transport.md

 Loss of an Initial or Handshake packet from the server can cause a deadlock if the client does not send additional Initial or Handshake packets.
-A deadlock occurs when the server reaches its anti-amplification limit and the client has received acknowledgements for all the data it has sent.
+A deadlock could occur when the server reaches its anti-amplification limit and the client has received acknowledgements for all the data it has sent.
 In this case, when the client has no reason to send additional packets, the server will be unable to send more data because it has not validated the client's address or received enough bytes from the client.
 To prevent this deadlock, clients MUST send a